Christmas in Barcelona by JetSettingFools.com

 Three Kings Parade – 5 and 6 January

 Throughout Europe, holiday celebrations don’t end on Christmas day, but rather just begin.
 The Epiphany – also called the 12th Day of Christmas – falls on the 6th January.
-This is the day that many children receive gifts – not on Christmas Day.
+This is when many children receive their presents – not on Christmas Day.

 One of the biggest events during the Christmas period is the appearance of the Three Kings (called the Reyes Magos) who traditionally bring the gifts.
-They arrive in Barcelona on the 5th of January by boat at the Port of Barcelona, where children and families excitedly await their arrival.
+They arrive at the Port of Barcelona on the 5th of January by boat, where children and families excitedly await their arrival.

-On the eve of the Epiphany (January 5th), there is a Three Kings Parade, which is primarily for the children.
+On the eve of the Epiphany, there is a Three Kings Parade, which is primarily for the children.
 It is also called the 12th Night Procession – or La Cabalgata de Reyes Magos in Spanish or La Cavalcada de Reis Mags d’Orient in Catalan.

 Our Tips For Your Trip to Barcelona, Spain